RuPaul's Drag Race UK: Judging panel

 RuPaul (top left), Michelle Visage (top right), Alan Carr (bottom left), Graham Norton (bottom right), the judges of the show.

 RuPaul, as with the original American version, acts as both the host and main judge, with Michelle Visage supporting him on the panel every episode.
 Graham Norton and Alan Carr are rotating supporting judges, with one of them usually appearing on the panel each episode, with the fourth slot filled by a new guest judge each episode.
 For the seventh episode of the fourth series, RuPaul was absent from the panel and Visage acted as stand-in host and main judge.
 In 2023, Norton, Carr, and Visage all returned to judge the fifth series of the show.

 Guest judges in Series 1 included Maisie Williams, Geri Halliwell, Jade Thirlwall, Andrew Garfield, Michaela Coel, Cheryl, and Twiggy.
 MNEK and AJ & Curtis Pritchard served as guest vocalists and choreographers to the contestants during themed tasks.
 Dawn French revealed herself to be the first guest judge of the second series.
-She went onto reveal that the BBC had originally asked French to be a main judge on the first series.
+She went on to reveal that the BBC had originally asked French to be a main judge on the first series.
 French said: "They did originally ask me if I would be a full-time judge, but I couldn't – because I just don't live in London.
 But I am going to be a guest judge in a couple of weeks."
 She further revealed that for the second series, due to COVID-19, that each of the judges would sit on their own panel, instead of sitting together on one panel.
 As well as a "sort of Perspex between each judge".

 Series 4 guest judges were revealed on 31 August 2022 to include: Olly Alexander, Boy George, Alison Hammond, Mel B, Dame Joanna Lumley, Lorraine Pascale, Leomie Anderson, FKA Twigs, Hannah Waddingham, and former RuPaul's Drag Race contestant Raven.
 Carol Vorderman was revealed as the celebrity guest for the fifth series in February 2023.
 Alexandra Burke was revealed to feature during the Snatch Game episode as a guest judge.
 Burke said of her experience as a guest judge: "I had the best time ever being a part of the iconic Snatch Game.
 I'm the biggest fan of RuPaul and the show.
 I've been desperate to appear on Drag Race, and so to be there was a real honour and I'm dreaming of being able to do it again and again!"
 Other guest judges were revealed to be Aisling Bea, Cush Jumbo, Yasmin Finney, Joel Dommett and Suranne Jones.
 Sophie Ellis-Bextor was also revealed to be a guest judge.
 Series 6 guest judges included: Claire Richards of Steps, Simon Le Bon of Duran Duran, Siobhán McSweeney, Beverley Knight, Mabel and AJ Odudu.